 Other options include cash out refinancing, which is when you get a new mortgage on your home for money than your home is worth so that you can use that money however to pay for your roof.
 If you extend the life of your mortgage then your monthly payment will be less, which should give you more wiggle room as well.
 As should paying off any high interest credit card debt!

 If you have enough equity in your home, you can get a low-interest loan.
 You can also consider a payment plan.
-Proven Roofing is actually approved to set up a payment plan for you, so we can come up with something that’ll work for you!
+Proven Contracting is actually approved to set up a payment plan for you, so we can come up with something that’ll work for you!
 Lastly, you can look into local charities, crowdfunding, or even county grants.
 It may be the case that you meet the economic threshold for your county or municipality to pay for your roof to be replaced without having to pay anything back!

 Shingles getting blown off your roof aren’t something you should blow off!
 Take those shingles as a sign that it’s time to call a qualified, roofing professional.
 That way you’ll be able to know how much damage, if any, your roof has sustained and how long you can wait to get your roof replaced.
 Given how important your roof is, acting fast can save you a lot of headache!